 To your health!

 Through most of my career as a journalist and author, I've written, not about Italian, but about health (la salute).
-In what I think of as my day job (il mio vero lavoro), I've authored 24 editions of the best-selling college health textbook, An Invitation to Health.
-Here's the cover of the just-released latest.
+In what I think of as my day job (il mio vero lavoro), I've authored 18 full-length and 10 brief editions of the best-selling college health textbook, An Invitation to Health.

 “If you’ve got your health, you’ve got everything” (Quando c’è la salute, c’è tutto) my mother used to say.
 She was right.
 Nothing is more valuable than a healthy mind in a healthy body (mente sana in corpo sano, from the Latin mens sana in corpore sano).
 English speakers strive to be healthy as a horse; Italians, to be healthy as a fish (sano come un pesce).